Vinni-Cedraz/push_swap_averager/README.md

 - all unsorted arrays of size 3
 - three unsorted arrays of each size 5, 10, 15, 20, 50, 100 and 500
 - and a single one of size 1000
 Then the tests for the averages will start.

+- Bonus
-And if you passed on all of those and did the bonus part:
+If you passed on all of those and did the bonus part:

 `make -C pushswap-averager bonus`